GatherSpot/MobileApp/README.md

 - - use of NFC to identify and verify members joining the event
 - - keep track of events date in a calendar that can be accessed in the app without connection

+## Pitch

+why ?
+- pannels
+- an alternative to instagram, facebook

+link with SwEnt ?
+- as the prefered media by the young

 ## Planned features v2

 - languages selection,